leo-project/leofs/docs/admin/settings/leo_storage.md

 #### object\_storage.is\_strict\_check

-Without setting `object_storage.is_strict_check ` to true, there is a very little possibility your data could be broken without any caution even if your LeoFS is running on a filesystem like ZFS that protect both the metadata and the data blocks through the checksum when bugs of any unexpected or unknown software got AVS files broken.
+Without setting `object_storage.is_strict_check ` to true, there is a little possibility your data could be broken without any caution even if a LeoFS system is running on a filesystem like ZFS[^1] that protect both the metadata and the data blocks through the checksum when bugs of any unexpected or unknown software got AVS files broken.

 #### Configuration related to MQ